-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network diagnostic mammograms and interventional radiological procedures (myelogram, cystogram, angiogram, and barium studies).
+Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
-You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
+You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient observation cost-sharing is explained in Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers.
+Outpatient observation cost-sharing is explained in Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers.

+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7days a week. in Outpatient Surgery and Other Medical Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers. in Outpatient Surgery and Other Medical Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient Hospital Services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-Covered services include, but are not limited to: ☐ Services in an emergency department Please refer to Emergency Care.
-Please refer to Emergency Care. ☐ Laboratory and diagnostic tests billed by the hospital Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it Please refer to Outpatient Mental Health Care.
-Please refer to Outpatient Mental Health Care. ☐ X-rays and other radiology services billed by the hospital Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. ☐ Medical supplies such as splints and casts Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+You can call these numbers for free, 24 hours a day, 7days a week.
+Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+Covered services include, but are not limited to: Services in an emergency department Please refer to Emergency Care.
+Please refer to Emergency care.
+Laboratory and diagnostic tests billed by the hospital Please refer to Outpatient diagnostic tests and therapeutic services and supplies.
+Please refer to Outpatient diagnostic tests and therapeutic services and supplies.
+Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it Please refer to Outpatient mental health care.
+Please refer to Outpatient mental health care.